- Latin America

-Partially covered by the Namib Desert, one of the world's driest deserts, Namibia's climate is generally dry and pleasant throughout the year.
-Spectacular afternoon thunderstorms and short heavy downpours occur during the summer months, however it is unlikely that the rain will disrupt your travel plans - meaning that this incredible African country can be visited at any time of year.

-The ‘dry’ season takes place during the winter months from May to October and the weather is typically warm and sunny, albeit with very cold nights.

-*II*

 Partially covered by the Namib Desert, one of the world's driest deserts, Namibia's climate is generally dry and pleasant throughout the year and great to visit in any month.

 The ‘dry’ season takes place during the winter months from May to October and the weather is typically warm and sunny, albeit with very cold nights.